-Osman Balkan is a visiting assistant professor in the Department of Political Science at Swarthmore College.
+Osman Balkan is a Visiting Assistant Professor of Comparative Politics in the Department of Political Science at Swarthmore College.
 He received his B.A. from Reed College and his Ph.D. from the University of Pennsylvania.
 His research and teaching interests include the politics of migration and citizenship, transnationalism and diasporas, Islam and Muslims in the West, race and ethnicity, biopolitics, and necropolitics.

-Balkan's research is situated at the intersection of comparative politics, political theory, and cultural anthropology.
-He employs ethnographic and qualitative methods to understand how politics is experienced and interpreted by ordinary citizens in their everyday lives.
-His doctoral dissertation Death on the Move: Repatriation, Burial, and the Politics of Belonging among Muslims in Germany examined the funerary practices and burial decisions of ethno-religious minorities in Germany.
-Building on multi-sited fieldwork in Berlin and Istanbul, which included interviews and participant observation with bereaved families, Muslim undertakers, government officials, religious leaders, and representatives of Islamic associations and funeral aid societies, it showed how the corpse functions as a political object by structuring claims about citizenship, belonging, and collective identity.
+Balkan is a political ethnographer who employs qualitative methods to understand how politics is experienced and interpreted by ordinary citizens in their everyday lives.
+His first book manuscript, Death Out of Place, examines how migrant communities and ethno-religious minorities in Germany navigate and make sense of dying in a country that they do not necessarily view as their home.
+Building on multi-sited fieldwork in Berlin and Istanbul, which included interviews and participant observation with bereaved families, Muslim undertakers, government officials, religious leaders, and representatives of Islamic associations and funeral aid societies, it argues that in contexts where the boundaries of the nation and its members are contested, burial decisions are political decisions that are connected to broader existential questions about the meaning of home and homeland.
+By highlighting forms of "everyday necropolitics," it shows how the corpse functions as a political object by structuring claims about citizenship, belonging, and collective identity.

-His work has been published in Studies in Ethnicity and Nationalism, Journal of Intercultural Studies, Contemporary French Civilization, and Muslims in the UK and Europe, an edited volume from the Centre of Islamic Studies at the University of Cambridge.
+His work has been published in peer reviewed journals including Studies in Ethnicity and Nationalism, Journal of Intercultural Studies, Contemporary French Civilization, and in Muslims in the UK and Europe, an edited volume from the Centre of Islamic Studies at the University of Cambridge.
 Click here to access his publications and CV.